 En realidad, Texas está lejos de Arizona.
 Es otro estado, y tenemos New Mexico en medio.
 (Además, nadie soporta a los tejanos.)

 Arizona tiene una población de unos 7 millones de habitantes, y algo más de la mitad de la extensión geográfica de España.
 Así que es grande muy poco poblado.

 La capital es Phoenix, y cuando era niño, vivía con mi familia en las afueras de Phoenix.
 Efectivamente, pasé mi juventud en el desierto.

 Y cuando digo desierto, estoy siendo completamente serio.

 Aquí tenemos un texto que he adaptado sobre Arizona – no me acuerdo exactamente la fuente original, pero creo que era para el primer centenario de Arizona como estado en 2012.

-Arizona has 3,928 mountain peaks and summits—more mountains than any of the other Mountain States.
+Arizona has 3,928 mountain peaks and summits – more mountains than any of the other Mountain States.
 (The mountain states are in the western US: Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming).
 Arizona has 26 peaks that are more than 3000 meters in elevation.

-Rising to a height of 3853m, Mount Humphreys north of Flagstaff is the state’s highest mountain.
+Rising to a height of 3853m, Humphreys Peak north of Flagstaff is the state’s highest mountain.
 I’ve climbed it once or twice, and it’s not too difficult.
 The views from the top are amazing!